Saturday (25th) Afternoon – Tickets £10: Bonar Hall - Starts 1400hrs

 Film USA, 2015, (9 mins) Filmmakers: Brendan Leonard, Semi-Rad Media

-For his 60th birthday, adventure photographer Ace Kvale and his dog, Genghis Khan, set out on a 60-day trek in Utah’s canyon country.
+For his 60th birthday, adventure photographer Ace Kvale and his dog (and blogger!), Genghis Khan, set out on a 60-day trek in Utah’s canyon country.
+Follow Genghis Khan's blog at Desert Dawg Adventure Blawg!

 Film: Doing it Scared